halcha/blog/_posts/2020-10-25-anubis-data-project.markdown

 The network consisted of multiple dimensions that product managers needed to interact with to find the niche for their product.
 The aim was to provide a medium between product managers and the network that was efficient, intuitive and accessible.

 ### Solution
-We designed and developed a webapp that organise the network into segments based on what products they’d be interested in.
+We designed and developed a webapp that organise the network into segments based on what characteristics to create mutually beneficial working relationships.
 This webapp was to designed to fit in with a product manager's daily workflow.
 User testing and feedback based iteration was the foundation of the design process.

 ### Team
-There was a team of four working on data analysis, design and app development.
-My roles were distilling user needs into actionable design heuristics, creating the design language for the app, mapping user interaction to information architecture and developing the landing page.
+We were an agile team of four working on data analysis, design and app development.
+My roles were distilling user needs into actionable design heuristics, creating the design language for the app, mapping user interaction to information architecture and assisting with development.

 ### Design Process
 ![image of a digital post it note board](/blog/assets/images/anubis-work-1.png)